anovos/anovos-docs/docs/using-anovos/setting-up/on_azure_databricks.md

 the packages and scripts which are given in setup.py for running anovos in azure databricks.

 ### Step 3: Copy the files to an Azure Blob Storage container

-Copy the following files from local machine to Azureblob storage container directly from UI or from CLI commands:
+Copy the following files from local machine to Azureblob storage container directly from UI or from CLI commands in order to run Anovos using Azure Blob Storage container:

 - dist/income_dataset (optional)